Astria Therapeutics to Present - GuruFocus.com

-Astria+Therapeutics%2C+Inc. (NASDAQ:ATXS), a biopharmaceutical company developing STAR-0215 for hereditary angioedema and focused on life-changing therapies for rare and niche allergic and immunological diseases, today announced that Jill C. Milne, Ph.D., Chief Executive Officer, will participate in a fireside chat at the upcoming Jefferies Healthcare Conference on Wednesday, June 7th at 2:00pm ET in New York, NY.
+Astria+Therapeutics%2C+Inc. (Nasdaq:ATXS), a biopharmaceutical company developing STAR-0215 for the treatment of hereditary angioedema and focused on life-changing therapies for rare and niche allergic and immunological diseases, today announced that it will present information on STAR-0215 and its development in three posters at the 2023 European Academy of Allergy, Asthma, and Immunology Annual Meeting in Hamburg, Germany on June 9-11, 2023.

-A webcast of the presentation can be accessed at the following link: https%3A%2F%2Fwsw.com%2Fwebcast%2Fjeff281%2Fatxs%2F1876160.
-An archived replay of the presentation will be available in the investors section of www.astriatx.com for 30 days following the event.
+- Nikolaos Biris, Ph.D., Director of Assay Development at Astria Therapeutics, will present “STAR-0215 Bound to Active Plasma Kallikrein Structure Uncovers a New Binding Mode” during a Thematic Poster Session on Friday, June 9, at 12:00pm CET.

+- Dr. William Lumry, M.D., Physician and Owner of Allergy & Asthma Specialists of Dallas, will present “Initial Results from a Phase 1a Single Ascending Dose Clinical Trial of STAR-0215, an Investigational Long-Acting Monoclonal Antibody Plasma Kallikrein Inhibitor for Hereditary Angioedema (HAE), in Healthy Adult Subjects Followed for 3 Months” in a Flash Talks Session on Friday, June 9, at 1:15pm CET.

 About Astria Therapeutics: